 Renowned for the quality of its judiciously selected products and for its service, Casa Xangai is the kind of shop where older customers now come to dress their children and, perhaps one day, their grandchildren.
-Because good quality brings loyalty, says the owner.
-In 1953, the Mega family took over the space, retaining the name of a former tailor’s that had been there since 1938 and had gained renowned for its Chinese embroidery.
-The embroidery made way for good-quality underwear, complete baby outfits, children’s wear, socks and stockings, handkerchiefs and scarves.
+In 1953 Caetano Soares da Fonseca became the first member of the Mega family to rent the space, which has remained in the family’s hands ever since, deciding to keep the name of the previous business: Casa Xangai.
+Before that, the space had been home to a tailor’s shop.
+The name may have remained the same, but the assortment was changed to baby’s trousseaus, children’s wear, underwear, socks and stockings, and handkerchiefs and scarves.
 The unusual handkerchief with calendar, for example, is one product that customers come back for year after year.
 As well as certain brands, such as Laranjinha for children’s clothes or Falke or Hanro for adult underwear.
 The latter has the particularity of being a Swiss brand but made in Portugal.

 The clientele is the house’s treasure, with the same passion in service afforded to both the anonymous customer and public figures, including members of the Portuguese royal family.
 For very loyal customers the shop keeps personalised records, offering the type of service that, when an item arrives the owner knows will please a certain customer, they call them up and let them know.
 It’s a dedication that is dying out.
 In other words, what is particularly valuable in many of these Historic Shops, and in this one, does not stand out at first sight, or is even invisible: personalised service, with commitment and dedication.